 CHILD'S SPECIFIC SIGNS AND SYMPTOMS OF A NON-LIFE THREATENING ANAPHYLACTIC REACTION: (specific to the child, e.g. wheezing and itchy skin) Click here to enter text.
 CHILD'S SPECIFIC SIGNS AND SYMPTOMS OF A LIFE THREATENING ANAPHYLACTIC REACTION: (specific to the child, e.g. inability to breathe, sweating) Click here to enter text.
 DESCRIPTION OF PROCEDURE TO FOLLOW IF CHILD HAS A NON-LIFE THREATENING ANAPHYLACTIC REACTION: Click here to enter text.
 DESCRIPTION OF PROCEDURE TO FOLLOW IF CHILD HAS A LIFE-THREATENING ANAPHYLACTIC REACTION: Click here to enter text.
-STEPS TO REDUCE RISK OF EXPOSURE TO CAUSA ATIVE AGENT/ALLERGEN:(e.g. nut-free environment)
+STEPS TO REDUCE RISK OF EXPOSURE TO CAUSA Click here to enter text.
+ADDITIONALNOTES(if applicable): (e.g. use of other emergence Click here to enter text.